Dean On Accused Serial Killer Joseph Nasso

 The last two California murders do not entirely fit the scenario:

--Tracy Tafoya was found in 1994 in Marysville.
+-Tracy Tafoya was founded in 1994 in Marysville.
 Again, I have found no indication that the location where she was found started with a “T.”

 The person’s name is Kenneth Bianchi.
 When he moved to California he teamed up with his cousin, Angelo Buono.
 Together, they were known as the Hillside Stranglers.
 The victims in the alphabet murders in both Rochester and California were girls or young women.
 They were sexually abused and strangled.
 The Hillside Stranglers’ victims were girls and young women with ages ranging from 12-28.
 They were sexually abused and, as the killers’ names suggest, their victims were strangled.